 - Resident Assistants — During the summer months (May-August), we employ approximately five resident assistants in Spinner Place and in our summer buildings on campus to build communities in these facilities, coordinate programming, serve in a duty rotation to respond to emergency and crisis situations, and complete administrative needs such as check-ins and check-outs.
 Compensation includes a single room at no cost, as well as a stipend of $1,200 which is paid in equal bi-weekly installments over the summer months.
 Summer positions are not open to new applicants.
 You must have served as a Resident Assistant either currently or previously to be considered for a summer position.
 Contact Melissa Carlson at 802-865-8987 with questions.

 - Office Operations Assistant/Spinner Place Summer RA — This position will be primarily responsible for administrative work in Student Life including data entry relating to room assignments, student mailboxes, key access, etc. In addition, the student in this role will share the duty rotation with the Resident Assistants in Spinner Place.
 Compensation includes housing at no cost and $10.00 hourly for 20 hours per week ($3,000 total throughout the 15 weeks of summer).
 Summer positions are not open to new applicants.
 You must have served as a Resident Assistant either currently or previously to be considered for a summer position.
 Contact Melissa Carlson at 802.865.8987 with questions.

 Applications are now submitted online via the following links:

-- Application for the 2017 Spring Semester are currently unavailable
+- Application for the 2018 Spring Semester will be available Monday, October 16th.

 - Application for the Fall 2017-Spring 2018 semester are currently available

 I'M INTERESTED IN BEING A RESIDENT ASSISTANT FOR THE CAMPUS IN MONTREAL, CANADA OR DUBLIN, IRELAND.
 DO I APPLY ONLINE AS WELL?